Deducteam/isabelle_dedukti/README.md

   * Bit_operations are slow to build because of the way they are defined compared to some simplification rules in Parity.
 Not fixed.
   * Presburger is slow to build because of the examples at the end.
 Not fixed.
   * In a database associated with a given theory, there might be proofs labelled from another theory.
 Fix: those proofs are not too many so they are just translated in this theory.
   * Somehow, the databases for Nat and Sum_type use proofs from Product_Type while they are independent in the dependency graph.
-Fix: add explictly the connection in the graph.
+Fix: add explictly the connection in the dependency graph.
   * Quickcheck_random fails to build (it is actually unsound).
 Fix: remove it from the dependency graph (together with other theories).
-  * The -o is used in a awkward way.
-You just need to call with <something>.lp or <something>.dk, whatever the <something> is.

 ## Project structure

 - `ast.scala` defines the AST of the exported material.
 It is common for dedukti and lambdapi, and is a (very) strict subset of the ASTs of these languages
 - `translate.scala` translates from Isabelle/Pure to the common dedukti/lambdapi AST
-- `writers.scala` write out either dedukti output or lambdapi output
+- `writers.scala` writes out either dedukti output or lambdapi output
 - `importer.scala` wraps the previous files into an Isabelle component, defining the CLI and interacting with other components.
 [Jeremy]: Note it has been changed a lot.
 It will now create one file by session, because it is expected to be ran on a single-theory session.
 However, the ancestor of this session does not need to be Pure, and nothing from previous theories will be translated.
 - `generator.scala` wraps the previous files into an Isabelle component, creating a ROOT file, building, calling the translator and postprocessing the output file
 - `tools.scala` defines the `isabelle dedukti_import` and `isabelle dedukti_generate` command-line tools, which is registered via `services` in `etc/build.props`